ArjenSchwarz/wercker-step-hugo-build/README.md

 ## flags (optional)

 Apart from the theme and config file, other flags can be provided as a single string.
 These flags will be provided exactly as set.

+## force_install (optional)

+If you already have hugo installed in your container, this step will use the installed version.
+To override this behaviour, set `force_install` to `true`.

 # Example wercker.yml (Docker)